ampproject/amphtml/extensions/amp-story/amp-story.md

 ##### translate-x [optional, only works with `pan-left` & `pan-right` animations]

-Use this attribute specify the horizontal panning of your image in a pan-left/pan-right animation.
+Use this attribute to specify the horizontal panning of your image in a pan-left/pan-right animation.
 The value must be greater than or equal to 0 in pixels.
-The default value will pan width of the specified image.
+The default value will pan the whole width of the specified image.

 *Example*: An image panning 200px to the left over 10 seconds.